bdavidxyz/chirpy/_drafts/generate-an-open-graph-image-in-ruby.md

 ## Og image and generation

 Og image are the pictures that are displayed on social medias when you share a link.
-Automate their generation mean spend less time on plumbing, whereas maintaining a good.
+Automate their generation mean spend less time on plumbing, whereas maintaining a good emotional link to your readers.

 BTW,  <a href="https://ogp.me/" target="_blank">Open Graph</a> is a protocol that enables social medias to read your content.
 You will often find the following meta in any web page :